 How To Use the Cap Rate

-Now lets look at some of the many ways we can use a cap rate to determine value when buying and selling.
+Now let’s look at some of the ways to use cap rate to determine value when buying and selling.
 From there we’ll get into factors that determine the appropriate cap rate to use, and then discuss some of the tricks used by brokers and agents to hide the true cap rate.

 The general rule of thumb is that you want to buy at a higher cap rate and sell at a lower rate.
 You’ll see why in a minute.

 Suppose you want to invest in the Philly area and are interested in long-term equity appreciation, but with some positive cash flow.
 We’ll assume that you have $100k to invest and will use financing to acquire a property for around $400k.
 25% down payment is standard on investment real estate.

 Let’s look at what kind of net income you can expect between a Class A and C property.
 Again, we are not including paying the loan here.

 Class A – $400k x .055 (5.5 CR) = $22,000